ftonneau/repeat-char.kak/README.md

 ```

 and this shorter ruler will become the new default.
 Finally, if you type `*` and
-press ENTER after the hotkey, the default ruler will be a ruler of 10 asterisks:
+press ENTER after the hotkey, the default ruler will become a ruler of 10 asterisks:

 ```
 **********